 Which type of Group is right for me?

 If you really enjoy technology and meeting with others in an online format, and the idea of participating in Group community from the comfort of your own home is appealing to you, then an Online Group is great for you.
-Also, if you have a health issue or are simply concerned about being around people during this pandemic, then an Online Group would be a great choice for you.
+Also, if you have a health issue or are simply concerned about being around people right now, then an Online Group would be a great choice for you.

 If you’re tired of being stuck at home, you love being outside, or you cannot handle being tied to another Zoom meeting, then an In-person Group might be the best option for you.
-In-person Groups are a good choice for those who are confident about being around small groups of people during this pandemic, but we do recommend that Group members stay home if they have a fever, are showing signs of sickness, or generally not feeling well.
+In-person Groups are a good choice for those who enjoy being around small groups of people, but we do recommend that Group members stay home if they have a fever, are showing signs of sickness, or generally not feeling well.

 What will we study?

 During this time, we want the Groups to emphasize personal connection, conversation, and sharing in prayer with one another.
-Therefore, the bulk of the meeting should revolve around things like catching-up on one another’s week, laughing with a Group member about something funny that happened during shelter-in-place, and praying for a need in one of the Group member’s family, etc. The study time can be as simple as discussing a few questions provided after Pastor Dan’s Sunday message or going through a short daily devotional together.
-In any case, resources will be provided to the Group leaders to help them facilitate the time together and make it easier for everyone.
+Therefore, the bulk of the meeting should revolve around things like catching-up on one another’s week or laughing with a Group member about something funny that happened recently, and praying for a need in one of the Group member’s family, etc. The study time can be as simple as discussing a few questions provided after Pastor Dan’s Sunday message, going through a short daily devotional together, or diving into a more serious Bible study.
+In any case, resources are available and can be provided to the Group leaders to help them facilitate the time together and make it easier for everyone.

 What about my kids?